 We invite and partner with research professors and professionals to develop topic courses to be taught to selected African students.
 These courses are focused on research-oriented themes or prepared in ways that offer practical research training to the recipient students.
 If you are a university professor, a university lecturer, or an industry professional who wishes to develop and teach a course through Afrisnet, please reach out to us at email@example.com.
 Our courses cover topics in computational sciences, environmental sciences, engineering, mathematical sciences, and more.

-Empowering Mentorship of Minority Students
+Empowering Mentorship of Students from Disadvantaged Background

 Successful mentoring of students from disadvantaged backgrounds requires unique understanding and perspective.
 We are always eager to share our experiences and train people who wish to become better mentors to the students from disadvantaged backgrounds, whether those mentors are themselves from disadvantaged background or not.
 In particular, successful students that we train each year eventually become mentors themselves, thus carrying the torch to younger generations while building a supportive and collegial community.

 Through our network, we connect African and American researchers with shared research interests.
 By facilitating research collaborations, we expose Africa-based researchers to the prolific American research enterprise, and we promote the awareness of American researchers regarding untapped research questions pertaining to Africa.
 The research collaborations are also established in a student-centered manner, such that the students working with the involved professors get first-hand participation in both the theoretical and practical aspects of the research projects.

 When students trained by Afrisnet get admitted into graduate school, they are enrolled into the Afrisnet Graduate Group.
 In this group, students receive ongoing instruction and mentorship from world-renown research professors.
 The objective of this continued mentorship is to help students maximize their graduate training and prepare for careers after graduate school.